elegaanz/collective-behavior/README.md

 The central objective of our project is to address a fundamental question:  **how do various feeding techniques influence the population of a school of fish in a tank, and which technique is most suitable for aquaculture purposes?** To answer this question, we have outlined a series of planned steps.

+We were able to reproduce the original simulation and introduce new ways of feeding fishes, producing data that we analyzed to compare all the different approaches.

 ## Planned steps

 - Read the paper we choose, and review related literature to build a strong foundation on the subject